SoCalGas Reminds Customers to 'Call 811 Before You Dig'

 LOS ANGELES, Aug.
-8, 2013 /PRNewswire/ -- August 11 marks National 811 Day and Southern California Gas Co.
-(SoCalGas) is reminding residents and business owners to "call 811 before you dig" in the yard or at construction sites.
-Calling 811 or Underground Service Alert will help avoid possible injury or damage to hidden gas lines or service interruption while digging.
+11, 2011 /PRNewswire/ -- Southern California Gas Co.
+(SoCalGas) is committed to safety and is reminding customers to "call 811 before you dig" in the garden or at construction sites.
+Calling 811 or Underground Service Alert will help customers to avoid possible injury or damage to hidden gas lines or service interruption.

-Before digging in their yard or place of business, residents and business owners should call 811 to reach Underground Service Alert at least two working days before the project is to begin.
+Before digging in their yard, place of business or the street, customers should call 811 to reach Underground Service Alert at least two working days before the project is to begin.
 Underground Service Alert is free and they will contact SoCalGas and other area utilities.
 Each utility will then locate and mark the underground facility they own.

-"Once all lines are marked, customers should carefully use only hand-digging tools within two feet on each side of marked gas lines," Cho added.
+"Once all lines are marked, customers should carefully use only hand-digging tools within two feet on each side of marked gas lines," Lane added.

 No damage to gas lines is too small to report.
 Even a slight gouge, scrape or dent to a pipeline or coating may cause a dangerous break or leak in the future.
 If a customer causes what seems to be only minor damage to a pipeline or a component attached to a pipeline, they should call SoCalGas immediately at 1-800-427-2200.